West Virginia Property & Casualty Exam Overview

 - Submit application to OIC or through NIPR

-- Pay license application fee
+- Pay the $50 resident license fee

 - Provide pre-licensing certificates